ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 #### Display the Error Message

+So far, we have let the store know that a login action has occurred.
+But how will the page know the results of that login?
+It will know that information by observing specific portions of the overall application state that it is interested in.
+We will start by observing the authentication related error messages.

-The test uses some NgRX utilities to mock the selector, sets its value, and verifies that our page reacts correctly.
-The test itself belongs inside of the "error messages" describe block.
+The following test uses some NgRX utilities to mock the selector, sets its value, and verifies that our page reacts correctly.
+This test belongs inside of the "error messages" describe block in `src/app/login/login.page.spec.ts`.

 ```TypeScript
 ...